-The words of authority of the Risen Christ, “I have placed before you an open door that no one can shut,” 1 has put strength in the hearts of countless men and women down through the centuries.
+Listen to the Risen Christ speak with authority: “I have placed before you an open door that no one can shut.”
+1 These words have put courage in the hearts of countless men and women down through the centuries.

 And today, if a closed door has left you feeling helpless and stranded, here are a few thoughts to think on:

 First of all, do not lose hope.
 Life can still throw positive surprises.
 A closed door means that you have to start to dream again.
 But most of the time you keep looking at the closed door that you fail to see many other opportunities that come your way.

 So stop your romance with the past.
 Instead, look ahead with eager anticipation to the new thing that God will do in your life.

 Secondly, look up to God.
 He can create opportunities where none exists.
 What he shuts no one can open and what he opens for you, no one can shut.
 But looking up to God does not mean there are easy answers.

 You might have a long wait ahead.
 And it is often this test of patience that wears you down.
 Nothing seems to happen while you wait.
 But that is how it is.

 Thirdly, even while you pray to God, sharpen your skills.
 Learn something new that will help you make the leap when your opportunity comes.
 If you fail to update your knowledge you will never be able to make yourself prepared and ready for the new thing that will come to your life.